Epilepsy Teaching Weekend from 14−15 May 2022 - lecture notes

 ILAE British Branch

-This is the fifteenth edition of the lecture notes.
+This is the eighteenth edition of the lecture notes.
 They were first published in 1987 as a summary of the material used in the biannual epilepsy teaching weekend organised under the auspices of the UK Chapter of the International League against Epilepsy.

 Therapeutic drug monitoring (TDM) is an area of clinical chemistry that specialises in measuring medication levels (concentrations) in patients, usually through blood samples but also through saliva samples.